Table of Contents

 Knowing where to report an employment law violation is crucial for ensuring your complaint gets handled properly.
 The appropriate reporting channel depends on the type of violation.

-In many cases, the first step is to report the violation to your employer.
-Companies often have policies in place for handling workplace issues, typically through Human Resources (HR) or a designated compliance officer.
+Often, the first step is to report the violation to your employer.
+Companies usually have policies for handling workplace issues, typically through Human Resources (HR) or a designated compliance officer.
 Internal reporting may resolve the issue quickly, especially if the employer is willing to address the problem.
 Employees can report the issue to the appropriate federal or state agency if it remains unresolved internally or if the violation is severe.

 Reporting Wrongful Termination